suronomo/benchmark_k8s_docker-swarm/algorithms/docker_build/common/pi_estimation_MC-method.md

-# Multithreaded Pi Estimation Algorithm
+# Multithreaded π estimation algorithm

 This document describes the algorithm for estimating the value of π using a **multithreaded approach**.
 The implementation leverages Python's `ThreadPoolExecutor` to parallelize computations and monitors system resource usage during execution.